circuitbox/circuitbox/README.md

 - Support for aliasing components with additional names
 - An event-bus implementation where components in the container can publish/subscribe to application-specific events
 - Bindings to popular libraries.
 These however, may be published as separate libraries.
-I am considering  such as:
+I am considering  libraries such as:
   -  express
   -  mongoose
   -  mysql